Life Course Indicators Intensive Technical Assistance - Teams Selected!

 - Peer-to-peer learning network to support each other (SharePoint collaborative site, conference calls)

-- Travel funding for 2 team members to attend an in-person meeting to design an analysis and communications plan.
+- Travel funding for two team members to attend an in-person meeting to design an analysis and communications plan

 - Individualized feedback to state teams to help identify key messages and design products

 - Regular, facilitated check in calls where state teams can share challenges and best practices

 - Creation of at least one communications product (policy or issue brief, fact sheet, needs assessment section, etc.)

 As the project evolves, we anticipate disseminating the

 products of the technical assistance, both those designed by AMCHP and those

 generated by the participating teams.
 Please stay tuned for new tips,